bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercises

            .. attention::
-              Do it all by hand, using a pen and a sheet of paper!
+              Do it all by hand with pen and paper!

            1. To infer if the two populations have a recent common ancestor, draw a UPMGA tree and calculate the length of all tree branches.
            2. Write down the tree with all distance calculations and intermediate distance matrixes.